 - Lack of food in the house, collection letters, unpaid bills.
 If a financially responsible individual isn’t buying food, seems not to be paying bills, or other necessities, it’s a high time to investigate.

 - Abrupt changes in an elder’s demeanor or mood.
 Unusual and sudden anxiety, nervousness, or sadness are all potential signs of abuse.
+Also watch for sudden negative behaviors in your elderly parent.
 Also, other things to be on the lookout include changes in socializing habits and spending patterns.